zumerlab/orbit-docs/src/content/docs/tools/orbit-resize.md

 ---
-title: Orbit resize
+title: Orbit resize JS method
 ---

-Resize is currently the only JS method of Orbit.
+Orbit provides a Orbit JS class with `resize()` method to allow `.orbit-zone` to adapt its size to a parent element.
+See [installation doc section](/introduction/installation)

 ### Usage